Willian-Zhang/not-google/README.md

 ### Defered result

+Defeted result make stream-like process possible.

 In python, keyword `yield` create a `yielding` object that may defer result from where it's called.
 In combination with list comprehention and iterable, it would produce the real result only on final iteration.

 A dedicated data structure `FixSizedHeap` is commonly used in this project to catch defered result, as the memory would be limited to the size of the Heap, as well keeping a ordered result for certain priority (think of BM25).

+To be specific `sliding window` in Snippet and `Disjuctive/Conjuctive Block Reader` for ii file are designed using this method.